 My clients make it perfectly clear what they are looking for in a mate which includes physical traits obviously.
 My women are clear that they prefer men 5’9″ or taller with comparable educations and income to theirs.
 My men specify no women larger than a size 10.
 That’s just the way it is.
 I wouldn’t be much of a Matchmaker or business woman if I ignored their criteria or preferences like most other Denver matchmaking services (read their reviews).

-There are many, many reasons that I decline to work with someone and height and size or only two of the reasons.
+There are many, many reasons that I decline to work with someone and height and size are only two of the reasons.
 Read through the list of things that make someone a poor candidate for Bon Jour.

 If I sound angry you bet I am.
 If “Olimpia” had been a client and I had lied to her about her success that would be a legitimate reason to write a bad review.
 But to write a bad review because of her hurt ego when I was honest and ethical is ridiculous.
 This is the kind of attack that makes me consider whether I want to continue doing this.
 Again, I turn down thousands of dollars a year in an effort to be ethical and not take advantage of vulnerable people!